The Day the Earth Stood Still (2008 film): Home media

 The Day the Earth Stood Still was released by 20th Century Fox Home Entertainment on DVD and Blu-ray on April 7, 2009, almost four months after its release and only five days after its theater run ended.
-Bonus features include commentary with Scarpa along with a picture-in-picture showing the special effects footage, concept art, and photos.
+Bonus features include commentary with Scarpa along with a picture-in-picture showing the visual effects footage, concept art, and photos.
 It also includes several featurettes: "Build Your Own Gort", "Re-Imagining The Day", "Unleashing Gort", "Watching the Skies: In Search of Extraterrestrial Life", and "The Day the Earth was Green."
 Also included were three still galleries and the film's trailer.
 Packaged with the film on a separate disc, is the original 1951 film.
 The Blu-ray release features a D-BOX motion code.

 According to data by Home Media Magazine, it came in first for rentals during its first and second weeks.
 For the first week of its release it was ranked first in Blu-ray sales, and second on the regular DVD sales chart, behind Bedtime Stories, totaling $14,650,377 (not including Blu-ray).

 Reception

 Box office

 The Day the Earth Stood Still opened in North America on December 12, 2008.
-During that opening weekend, and despite poor response from critics, the film reached the number 1 spot, grossing $30,480,153 from 3,560 theaters with an $8,562 average per theater.
-Out of the film's opening weekend income, 12% was from IMAX; it was "the highest IMAX share yet for a two-dimensional title".
+During that opening weekend, and despite poor response from critics, it reached the #1 spot, grossing $30,480,153 from 3,560 theaters with an $8,562 average per theater.
+Out of its opening weekend income, 12% was from IMAX; it was "the highest IMAX share yet for a two-dimensional title".
 In 2008, it was the 27th-highest-grossing film during its opening weekend but 40th for the entire year.
-The Day the Earth Stood Still was able to stay in the top 10 for its first four weeks in theaters.
-The film ended up grossing $79,366,978 domestically and $153,726,881 in foreign markets, a total of $233,093,859.
+It stayed in the top 10 for its first four weeks in theaters, and ended up grossing $79,366,978 domestically and $153,726,881 in foreign markets, a total of $233,093,859.